Anal Fissure Can Be Cured

 Symptoms of pain and rectal bleeding will alert your doctor to make a simple examination of the outer end of the anal canal.
 If an acute fissure is present, it will look like a small tear in the posterior (the back end, near the spine) of the anus as shown in Figure 1.
-Chronic fissures have thickened edges and a 'sentinel pile' as mentioned earlier.
+Chronic fissures have thickened edges.

 If considered necessary, particularly if bleeding is present, the doctor will arrange further investigations such as colonoscopy to exclude other causes of blood loss.

 My method is simple.
 I use a wheatgrass extract in a liquid or cream base and get the patient to apply a small amount just inside the anal opening twice daily with a cotton bud or simply spray the anal opening with the Skin Recovery Spray.
 In most cases, the symptoms improve or disappear, usually within four to six weeks, sometimes even within a few days.

 Because the fissure itself is not a life-threatening condition, it is not essential to heal the fissure although most of them do heal in time.
 The aim should always be to rid patients of their symptoms so they can resume a normal quality of life - something that wheatgrass is very good at.

 Doctors invoke all kinds of reasons why fissures develop including constipation, hard bowel motions, diarrhea, inflammation, reduced blood flow to the anal region, poor bowel habit and even 'spiky' foods such as peanuts.
 They seem to forget that many fissure patients do not have constipation, (some in fact have diarrhea) and some babies are born with fissures.
 It is unlikely the cause is related to trauma unless there is some direct injury to the anal wall e.g. from colonoscopy or childbirth.